Meet the research team!

 she/her/hers

-Rae is a senior majoring in Psychological Sciences with a minor in Fashion & Consumers.
+Rae is a volunteer research assistant at the CATS Lab.
+She graduated at University of Arizona in May 2025 with her bachelor’s in Psychological Sciences along with a minor in Fashion and Consumers.

 -